 The baking sensor is active while "Do not open door" is shown on the display.
-Do not open the appliance door; otherwise, the settings are cancelled.
-The appliance continues to heat up and you can adjust the suggested time.
+Do not open the appliance door; otherwise, the settings will be cancelled.
+The appliance asks you whether you wish to continue cooking.
+The appliance will continue to heat and you can adjust the suggested time.
 You must monitor the process yourself.